IBM-Bluemix-Docs/voice-agent/managing_create.md

 1. Click **Create voice agent** to create your voice agent and any new services.

 After you create the voice agent, test your voice agent by calling its phone number.
 You can view details about your phone call on the _Usage_ dashboard.
+See [Viewing Usage and Call Logs](/docs/services/voice-agent/logging.html).